Rewiring car speakers is something that we often want to reserve for a professional because we think it is too hard to do.

 If you decide to replace car wires yourself, below are a few steps to follow:

-In some cars, you will need to remove the trim panel around the stereo unit, or part of the central console.
+In some cars, you will need to remove the trim panel around the stereo unit or part of the central console.
 If you do not have an amplifier installed and are replacing the radio cables, select which wires are connected to which speaker.
-It is important not to plug negative wires to the positive terminals.
+It is important not to plug negative wires into the positive terminals.

 It is worth adding 12 – 15 inches to the measured length, especially when you are running wires to the door.
 In general, it is better if the wire is too long than an inch too short.

 #4.
 Strip the end of the insulation using a wire stripper and connect with a wire from the head unit harness or the amplifier.